clearpathrobotics/ros_computer_setup/README.md

 # ros_computer_setup
-Simple script that makes all Clearpath specific changes to a as system that does not support the standard ISO image (ie Jeton) to make it operate like our robot standard images.
+Simple script that makes all Clearpath specific changes to a as system that does not support the standard ISO image (ie Nvidia Jetson) to make it operate like our robot standard images.
 Makes it work as a standard computer for Husky or Jackal.

 ## Supported Jetsons
 * TX2 (Kinetic)